Could This Top Investor Be Right About Gold?

 In spite of skepticism, Nazi gold train hunters begin their search

 For a while, Poland seemed to have given the world a new gold rush destination: Tales of a hidden 300-foot Nazi train full of gold got many treasure hunters reasonably excited.

 And while recent research in the area suggests that there might not be a gold train after all, the Telegraph reports that two treasure hunters aren’t giving up: Piotr Koper and Andreas Richter stand by their initial claims of locating the train and are preparing themselves for a major excavation.

 Despite skepticism, the two men pursued and obtained a license to excavate on the land from its owners and have recently announced that “the whole team is ready for action”.
 The effort will involve clearing some 100 trees in order to sink three exploratory shafts to reach the hidden areas.

 While there’s no question that their payday would be massive if they manage to find the vaunted Nazi train, Telegraph’s Matthew Day argues that there’s a consolation prize waiting for the team should they fail to locate one: Exploring the vast and undiscovered tunnel complex should provide plenty of thrills on its own.

 Are government regulations costing Americans trillions of dollars each year?
-Read more here.bank of japan, bloomberg, dollar, gold, hsbc, marketwatch, negative interest rates, poland, the telegraph
+Read more here.bank of japan, bloomberg, dollar, Featured, gold, hsbc, marketwatch, negative interest rates, poland, the telegraph